 I didn’t have issues walking along the side of the road next to big cars; it reminded me of where I came from.
-I came from a village where if you were driving in anything with 4 wheels, people would turn their heads and whisper about you.
+I came from a small Chinese village where if you were driving in anything with 4 wheels, people would turn their heads and whisper about you.
 It doesn’t matter if it was a 10-year-old Honda junk clunker, people would talk about seeing a car for days.

+There is a huge cost difference between ownership and public transportation.
 We’re talking about saving around $500 every month, each month if you include the original purchase price of a used car.
-I remember taking out my own phone and opening the calculator app to double check my math because I couldn’t believe the difference.
-Our bus transportation budget never runs over $20 dollars a month.
+I remember taking out my own phone and opening the calculator app to double-check my math because I couldn’t believe the difference.
+Our bus transportation budget never runs over $40 dollars a month.

+Frugality isn’t equal.
 You would have to kill 4-5 years worth of Amazon Prime memberships to save what we do in just 1 month.
 Car-free and house hacking will boost savings rates significantly faster than snapping receipts for Ibotta.